Ahmad Shah Massoud: United Front against the Taliban

 Ahmad Shah Massoud created the United Front (Northern Alliance) against the Taliban advance.
 The United Front included forces and leaders from different political backgrounds as well as from all ethnicities of Afghanistan.
 From the Taliban conquest in 1996 until November 2001, the United Front controlled territory in which roughly 30% of Afghanistan's population was living, in provinces such as Badakhshan, Kapisa, Takhar and parts of Parwan, Kunar, Nuristan, Laghman, Samangan, Kunduz, Ghōr and Bamyan.

 Meanwhile, the Taliban imposed their repressive regime in the parts of Afghanistan under their control.
 Hundreds of thousands of people fled to Northern Alliance territory, Pakistan and Iran.
 Massoud's soldiers held some 1,200 Taliban prisoners in the Panjshir Valley, 122 of them foreign Muslims who had come to Afghanistan to fight a jihad.
 In 1998, after the defeat of Abdul Rashid Dostum's faction in Mazar-i-Sharif, Ahmad Shah Massoud remained the only main leader of the United Front in Afghanistan and the only leader who was able to defend vast parts of his area against the Taliban.
 Most major leaders including the Islamic State's President Burhanuddin Rabbani, Abdul Rashid Dostum, and others, were living in exile.
 During this time, commentators remarked that "The only thing standing in the way of future Taliban massacres is Ahmad Shah Massoud."

 Massoud stated that the Taliban repeatedly offered him a position of power to make him stop his resistance.
 He declined, declaring the differences between their ideology and his own pro-democratic outlook on society to be insurmountable.

-Massoud wanted to convince the Taliban to join a political process leading towards democratic elections in a foreseeable future.
+Massoud wanted to convince the Taliban to join a political process leading toward democratic elections in a foreseeable future.
 He also predicted that without assistance from Pakistan and external extremist groups, the Taliban would lose their hold on power.

 In early 2001, the United Front employed a new strategy of local military pressure and global political appeals.
 Resentment was increasingly gathering against Taliban rule from the bottom of Afghan society including the Pashtun areas.
 At the same time, Massoud was very wary not to revive the failed Kabul government of the early 1990s.
 Already in 1999 the United Front leadership ordered the training of police forces specifically to keep order and protect the civilian population in case the United Front would be successful.